Virtual HD Screening & Live Talk

 Online • In English

-For his first commission from the The Paris Opera & Ballet choreographer Alexander Ekman created the aptly titled Play.
+Swedish choreographer Alexander Ekman, for his first commission from the The Paris Opera & Ballet, created the aptly titled Play.

 Set to Mikael Karlsson‘s original score, this joyful exploration of movement turns the Paris Opera stage into a giant playground where dancers emulate loping deer, dive into a pool of 40,000 green balls, and push the boundaries of the form.
 Brimming with humor as well as depth, Play reacquaints us with our inner child in a profound examination of the human spirit.